aptech/docs/docs/data-management/programmatic-import.rst

 Loading data from a URL
 ++++++++++++++++++++++++

-The :func:`loadd` procedure support data loading from a URL.
+The :func:`loadd` procedure supports data loading from a URL.

 ::